 - Denying the other parent their custody or visitation rights

 If parents fail to abide by their child custody agreement or commit any violations, they can lose their custody or visitation rights and possibly serve time in jail.
-Sticking to the child custody agreement laid out in court in incredibly important; our staff can help you have a clear understanding of the law.
+For custody enforcement, contact a child custody lawyer in El Paso at (915) 629-9988.

 We Provide Clients With Free Consultations